AlvarBer/Persimmon/docs/src/introduction.md

 This projects involves a variety of Computer Science topics,

+* Dataflow Programming.
+This paradigm presents programs as a directed graph, pioneered on the 60 at MIT and Bell labs [@bell].
+They emphasize programs as connections of boxes, with explicit inputs and output blocks, resulting in parallel programs, closer to the functional programming rather than imperative programming and the Von Neumman architecture.

 * User Experience.
-Main topic as the project is driven by the users feedback and engagement with the project.
+The project is driven by the users feedback and engagement with the project.

 * Software Engineering.
 Interfacing with previous existing code, laying well-defined interfaces and organizing code though object-oriented